-a.
+- a.
 Whip and bridle limitations.
-Unless permitted by the stewards, no whip or substitute for a whip shall exceed one pound or 30 inches and no bridle shall exceed two pounds.
+Unless permitted by the stewards, no whip or substitute for a whip shall exceed one pound or 30 inches and no bridle shall exceed two pounds. - b.

-b.
 Equipment change.
 No licensee may change the equipment used on a horse from that used in the horse's last race, unless with permission of the stewards.
 No licensee may add blinkers or cheek pieces to a horse's equipment or discontinue their use without the prior approval of the starter.
 First-time starters must race with or without blinkers or cheek pieces in accordance with the gate approval card issued by the starter.
 In the paddock prior to a race, a horse's tongue may be tied down with clean bandages, clean gauze, or with a tongue strap.

-10.6(11) Racing numbers.
+10.6(11) Racing numbers and silks.

-a.
+- a.
 Number display.
-Each horse in a race shall carry a conspicuous saddle cloth number corresponding to the official number given that horse on the official program.
+Each horse in a race shall carry a conspicuous saddle cloth number corresponding to the official number given that horse on the official program. - b.

-b.
 Field horses.
-In a combined field of horses, each horse in the field shall carry a separate number.
-10.6(12) Valuation of purse money.
-Rescinded IAB 5/16/01, effective 6/20/01.
+In a combined field of horses, each horse in the field shall carry a separate number. - c.
+Racing silks.
+Racing silks shall be turned in to the racing office or jockey room custodian upon arrival to the facility.